 Is online poker going to be legal in Ohio soon?

 Probably not.
 At this time, there are no active bills to legalize online poker in the Ohio General Assembly.
-Furthermore, as we mentioned, it is unlikely that any other gambling expansion is imminent in Ohio until sports betting actually launches.
-That means an online poker launch in 2022 or 2023 is probably less likely than hitting a one-outer on the river.
+Furthermore, it is unlikely that any other gambling expansion is imminent in Ohio until the sports betting market matures.
+That means an online poker launch in 2023 is probably less likely than hitting a one-outer on the river.

 However, the chances for a launch at some point down the road may be pretty good.
-Once sports betting becomes a facet of life in Ohio and lawmakers and others get an idea of the sort of revenue it can produce for the state, that could encourage additional expansion.
+Once residents get used to sports betting, and lawmakers and others get an idea of the revenue it can produce for the state, that could encourage additional expansion.

 Possible Ohio online poker sites